xguerin/minima.l/docs/manual/Reference.md

 : (load "@lib/cadr.l")
 > ((x) NIL NIL (car (cdr x)))
 ```
 In the second form, load `sym` in the module `mod`.
-In the third form, all
+In the third and fourth
-symbols in the module `mod` are loaded.
-Modules are searched in the `lib/mnml`
+forms, all symbols in the module `mod` are loaded.
-directory of the installation prefix or in the `MNML_MODULE_PATH` environment
-variable.
 ```lisp
 : (load '(math +))
 > (+)
 ```
+Modules are searched in the `lib/mnml` directory of the installation prefix or
+in the `MNML_MODULE_PATH` environment variable.

 #### Return value

 In the first form, return the result of the last evaluated operation in the